Mydecine Innovations Group Signs Definitive Agreement to Acquire Mindleap Health's Advanced Digital Telehealth Platform

 About Mydecine Innovations Group

 Mydecine Innovation's Group is a life sciences company focused on the development and commercialization of products and services that contribute to improving overall health and wellbeing.
-Our mission is to create a healthier world through advanced technologies, natural products, and psychedelic derived medicines.
-We own a group of trailblazing companies that are focused on helping millions of people live better lives and our portfolio includes:
+The company's mission is to create a healthier world through advanced technologies, natural products, and psychedelic derived medicines.
+Mydecine Innovations Group owns a group of trailblazing companies that are focused on helping millions of people live better lives and our portfolio includes:

 Cannabis & Fungi Based Products